Head of Department: Miss E Evans BA, MA (Dunelm)

 Both courses are assessed through terminal examinations at the end of the 5th Form.

 The English Department offers the Cambridge Pre-U course in English Literature.
-This two-year course is a prestigious alternative to conventional A-levels, giving students chance to study the best writing in English without the pressure of exams after only one year of study.
+This two-year course is a prestigious alternative to conventional A-levels, giving students the chance to study the best writing in English without the pressure of exams after only one year of study.
 The two-year format allows students time to develop, acquiring the knowledge and skills they will need to be successful in the exams at the end of the Upper Sixth.
 Having this time means teachers can work with students as individuals, helping them overcome weaknesses and build on their strengths.

 The Lower-Sixth year begins with the study of texts chosen to help students make the transition from IGCSE to Pre-U. We introduce new ways of reading, placing texts in their historical and literary contexts, as well as honing skills in close reading and analysis.
-There is an exam in January, testing skills in analysis of an unseen poem.
-Thereafter we introduce set texts, which range from Chaucer to Margaret Atwood, and begin preparing students for the Personal Investigation.
+There is an examination in January, testing skills in analysis of an unseen poem.
+Thereafter, we introduce set texts, which range from Chaucer to Margaret Atwood, and begin preparing students for the Personal Investigation.

 The Personal Investigation is a 3,000 word piece of original research which compares two texts by different writers.
 Students are free to choose their own topics, and teachers guide them in developing lines of inquiry and the skills needed to manage the task.
 Students relish the freedom to explore their own interests, and produce work on topics as diverse as modern reinterpretations of fairy tales and identity in post-colonial Indian writing.
 The unique freedoms and challenges of the Personal Investigation are an outstanding preparation for university study.